Query-farm/hashfuncs/docs/README.md

 Hashing is a process that transforms input data of any size into a fixed-size output, which is typically a hash value or hash code.
 Hash functions are designed to be fast, deterministic (same input always produces the same output), and distribute hash values uniformly across the output space.

-Non cryptogrpahic hash functions are commonly used for:
+Non cryptographic hash functions are commonly used for:

 - **Database indexing**: Creating efficient lookup structures

 - **Partitioning data**: Distributing data across multiple nodes or buckets

 - **Caching**: Creating cache keys

 - **Bloom filters**: Probabilistic data structures for membership testing

 ## Available Hash Functions